In This Article About Service Connection

 3. Pre-Existing Injury Aggravated by Military Service

-If you entered the military with a mental or physical condition and it becomes worse, you may now have a service connected disability for VA benefit purposes.
-For example, if you entered the military with a hip condition and your military service aggravated the hip condition, it is now considered a service connected disability.
+If you entered the military with a mental or physical condition and it becomes worse, you may now have a service-connected disability for VA benefits purposes.
+For example, if you entered the military with a hip condition and your military service aggravated the hip condition, it is now considered a service-connected disability.

 4. Secondary Service Connected Connection